ashokneupane/ashokneupane-intern-repo/milestones/React Fundamentals/react_hooks.md

 2. If the app is small or the component isnot suffering from performances issues.
 3. If the dependencies inside useCallback change every render, it will recreate the function anyway — defeating the purpose.

+---

+# Optimizing Performance with useMemo #22

+## How does useMemo improve performance?
+useMemo improves performance by memoizing the result of an expensive computation.
+In the `NumberList` component, the expensive `total` calculation only runs once—when the numbers array changes.
+Without useMemo, this calculation would run on every re-render, even when it’s unnecessary.

+## When should you avoid using useMemo?
+1. The computation is cheap or fast.
+2. You don’t experience performance issues.
+3. The dependency array is unstable or changes too often.

+Overusing useMemo can actually hurt performance by adding overhead.

+## What happens if you remove useMemo from your implementation?
+If useMemo is removed, the expensive calculation would run every time the component re-renders, such as when clicking the “Re-render” button.
+This leads to noticeable delays, especially with large datasets or slow computations.

+---